sunilgaddi2022/boto3AssignmentSunil/README.md

     )

-Step 8: Simple Notification Service (SNS)
+# Step 8: Simple Notification Service (SNS)
+Simple Notification Service (SNS):
+Create an SNS topic for sending notifications using Boto3.
+Subscribe relevant services (e.g., email, SMS) to the SNS topic programmatically.
+Configure CloudWatch Alarms to send notifications through SNS using Boto3.

 Create an SNS topic for sending notifications using Boto3:

 python